Parental Leave for employees

 Women who do not qualify for the new extended rights of Additional Maternity Leave can still qualify for Parental Leave if they have completed one years' service with their employer.
 Some Parental Leave can also be taken straight after Maternity Leave or Adoption Leave.

-For children born or adopted on or after 15th December 1999, the employee's right to take parental leave will last until the child's fifth birthday, or if the child is adopted; until five years following placement for adoption.
-In these cases the employee must have completed one year's continuous service with the employer.
+The employee's right to take parental leave will last until the child's fifth birthday, or if the child is adopted; until five years following placement for adoption.
+In these cases, the employee must have completed one year's continuous service with the employer.

-Employees with disabled children born on or after 15th December 1994 can take 18 weeks parental leave for each disabled child entitled to disability living allowance, up until their child's 18th birthday.
+Employees with disabled children can take 18 weeks parental leave for each disabled child entitled to disability living allowance, up until their child's 18th birthday.

 The right also applies to mothers and fathers who have obtained formal parental responsibility for a child under the Children Act, please see the Children section.